Comp1exBoyan/Comp1exBoyan.github.io/_pages/about.md

 ## Projects and publications
 From 2020-2023, I served as a master student of UCAS and also an engineer in [SIAT-robot](https://english.siat.ac.cn/SI2017/IAIT2017/RC1/CIB/).
-My work included designing the autonomous driving control system and learning from demonstration for robotic arm.
+My work included designing the autonomous driving control system and learning from demonstration for the robotic arm.
 ### Autonomous Driving
 <div align="center">
     <img src="/images/real.png" alt="robot1" width="50%" style="margin-right: 20px;">